-Air travel (economy class) with Turkish Airlines (Boeing 777-300); travel by private coach and boat; accommodation as below; breakfasts, 2 lunches and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and a Turkish guide.
+Air travel (economy class) with Turkish Airlines (Boeing 777-300 and Airbus A330-300); travel by private coach and boat; accommodation as below; breakfasts, 2 lunches and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and a Turkish guide.

 Hotel Sultanhan.
 A traditionally furnished 4-star located in the central district of Old Istanbul.
 Single rooms are doubles for sole use.

 You will be on your feet a lot, there is a considerable amount of walking and standing around, and Istanbul is quite hilly.
 This tour is not suitable for anyone with walking difficulties or difficulties negotiating stairs.
 Congestion can mean long delays for taxi rides.
 Average distance by coach per day: 9 miles.

 Between 10 and 22 participants.